Tim---/more-psp-docs/smn.md

 The SMN (System Management Network) bus is one of the two main buses of the Zen platform.
 Is it probably another name for the SCF (Scalable Control Fabric).

-Inside each CCX, the devices are assigned a static chunk of the SNM address space to configure them.
+Each die of a Ryzen processor contains several internal devices (CCXs, UMCs, Northbridges, GPP bridges, IOMMU...).
+We will call them "SMN nodes".

+The SMN nodes are interconnected with the SMN bus.
+This allows the cores of the Ryzen processor (PSP, SMU, x86 cores...) to configure and monitor them.

+Each node has a unique "node id", and can expose one or more static regions to the SMN bus, to expose its configuration registers.

+SMN addresses inside a die are 32-bits, and all read/write operations are 4-bytes aligned.

-The SMN bus is a 36-bits bus.
-The first 4-bits are used to select the CCX.
-Each CCX owns a 32-bits chunk of memory.
+However, the full SMN address space is 36-bits: the first 4 bits are used to select the target die.

 ## Access to the SMN space